maso-soup/maso-soup.github.io/README.md

 While I could write a whole article about that topic, I think this encompasses the sentiment of why many of us in the community so strongly support Cardano and it’s mission.
 It is a blockchain to change the many entrenched systems of the world and is for everyone, all 7 billion of us.

+From the Cardano Foundation [website](cardano.org):

+Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
+It has been designed from the ground up by a team of top engineers and academic experts.

+Cardano has a strong focus on sustainability, scalability, and transparency and is a fully open source project that aims to deliver an inclusive, fair, and resilient infrastructure for financial and social applications on a global scale.
+It is powered by Ouroboros, the ground-breaking proof-of-stake consensus protocol.

 ## Cardano, Ada, and Tokens

 Before we continue, I want to clarify a few terms that are used interchangeably in crypto, including within the Cardano ecosystem itself: